babashka/cli/README.md

 ;;=> {:args ["ssh://foo"], :opts {:force true}}
 ```

-Note that this library can only disambiguate correctly between values for
+Note that babashka CLI can only disambiguate correctly between values for
 options and trailing arguments with enough `:coerce` information
 available.
 Without the `:coerce :boolean` info, we get: